Chat with us on WhatsApp

 Can finasteride cause hair loss initially?

-But while taking finasteride may cause hair shedding a few weeks after beginning treatment, this is caused by the reactivation of the dormant hair follicles and is actually a positive sign that finasteride works.
+So, when asking “Does finasteride cause shedding?” it is key to remember that any shedding is simply the result of the reactivation of dormant hair follicles and is actually a positive sign that finasteride works.

 How long does finasteride shedding last?